1 Bg 9-1972: The Most Confidential Knowledge

 > the love with which things are offered to Him.

-69 It is said here that this devotional service is eternally
+65 It is said here that this devotional service is eternally

 > existing.
 It is not as the Mayavadi philosophers claim.

-> Although they sometimes take to so-called devotional
+> They sometimes take to so-called devotional

 > one with God."
 Such temporary time-serving devotional